phetsims/circuit-construction-kit-common/doc/eecircuit-multi-groups-and-buffer-frames.md

-# EEcircuit Multi-Group Solving and Double-Buffer Pattern
+# EEcircuit Multi-Group Solving and Callback Pattern

 This document explains how Circuit Construction Kit handles multiple disconnected circuit groups and asynchronous SPICE solving with EEcircuit.